BayatGames/conventions/docs/git/flow.md

 fix(ui): correct button alignment on checkout page
 ```

-For comprehensive guidelines on commit messages, including detailed descriptions of each commit type, scope conventions, and project-specific examples, refer to the \1\2).
+For comprehensive guidelines on commit messages, including detailed descriptions of each commit type, scope conventions, and project-specific examples, refer to the [Git Commits Conventions](docs/git/commits.md).

 ## Pull Request Guidelines